 The full entry price for touring the Prague State Opera is 260 CZK.
 Children between 6 and 15, university students, and seniors over 65 received reduced admission of 160 CZK.

 What to Do & What to See at the Prague Opera House

 The Prague State Opera is often considered the most beautiful of all the theaters in Prague.
 Popular operas performed here have included Macbeth and Madama Butterfly.
 Ballets performed here have included Sleeping Beauty and Timeless.

 Taking a tour is worth your time because of the beautiful interior, which includes a stunning lobby area and an auditorium with a capacity of over 1,000.
 If you should stay for one of the over 300 opera or ballet performances that take place here yearly, you will be in for a special treat.

 The opera house initially opened in 1888 as New German Theatre to cater to the needs of the German minority that lived in Prague.
 During the 1930s, the theater was a popular refuge for those fleeing from the growing Nazi influence in Germany.
 From 1939 to 1945, the theater mostly provided a venue for events sanctioned by the Nazis.

-After World War II, the opera house became a venue for Czech, rather than German, opera.
+After World War II, the Prague Opera House became a venue for Czech, rather than German, opera.
 In 1949, the theater was renamed the Smetana Theatre, where it hosted opera and ballet performances, as well as dramas.
 On April 1, 1990, the building officially became the Prague State Opera.